Clean Energy Internship Program for Employers

 Application Process

-3. Access the student dashboard to review candidates.
-If you have external candidates, they can submit intern applications here.
+3. You can review Candidates in your dashboard.
+If you have external candidates, they can register and submit an intake form for the session you posted a job for using the link to register as an intern.
 Every candidate must have a profile on the internship portal to participate in the program.
 Connect with Vocational High School Co-Op Coordinators in your area to identify candidates.

-4. Contact candidates from the student dashboard whom you are interested in and conduct in-person or phone interviews.
+4. Contact candidates from the Candidate Dashboard whom you are interested in and conduct in-person or phone interviews.

-5. Click on "eligibility check" for the student(s) you'd like to hire.
+5. Click on "Submit an Eligibility Check" for the student(s) you would like to hire.

 6. Once an eligibility check is processed, you will receive an automated email confirming that the intern has been approved and prompting you to submit a signed offer letter.

-7. Submit a co-signed offer letter that, at a minimum, states the intern's name, job title, expected date range of work, and hourly wage to internships@masscec.com to receive funding.
-After funding has been reserved for the intern, you will receive an email confirmation.
+7. To submit a match request to receive funding, upload to the platform a co-signed offer letter for the candidate that, at a minimum, states the intern's name, job title, expected date range of work, and hourly wage.
+After funding has been reserved for the intern and the match is approved, you will receive an email confirmation.
+If MassCEC needs more information, you will receive an email requesting additional information.

 Reimbursement